stratozero/stratozero.github.io/README.md

-# Get ready for code! :monocle_face:
+# Get ready for code! 😎

 I only want to improve my written english, and do this by giving some useful advice to beginner java developers.

-Just be patient and issue any problem you find here: [https://github.com/stratozero/stratozero.github.io](https://github.com/stratozero/stratozero.github.io)
+Just be patient with me and issue any problem you find here: [https://github.com/stratozero/stratozero.github.io](https://github.com/stratozero/stratozero.github.io)

 ## Tips